17 December 2008

 How to pack a tent that sets up in 5 seconds...

-well, it can definitely take more than half an hour... better do it by yourself than ask for help...2 people trying to interpret the instructions can lead to more confusion :-) eh, eh,eh...
-I just had fun watching !!! didn't help much either :-) but in the end they managed !!!
+well, it can definitely take more than half an hour... better do it by yourself than ask for help...2 people trying to interpret the instructions can lead to more confusion...
+I just had fun watching !
+I didn't help much either... in the end they managed !!

-the weekend before that we had a whole crew from Lisbon coming to help us START WITH THE OLIVE PICKING... we're nearly finished by the way...
+The weekend before that, we had a group from Lisbon coming to help us START THE OLIVE PICKING... we're nearly finished by the way...
 The Hurst's came, The Uhler's, the Farmer's kids, Jasmin and others kids ... it was a great time...and it was the first time that Marty and Carey came to visit Carly, their oldest daughter who came to stay for a year with us...
-I love her and I'm so thankful that she's here... she's so gentle, quiet and tender... and so gifted as well... she's amazing...I'm looking forward to get to know her better...I know already that she's an amazing person...
+I love her and I'm so thankful that she's here... she's so gentle, quiet and tender... and so gifted as well... she's amazing...I'm looking forward to get to know her better...I already know that she's an amazing person...

 Carly and Jas...

-Carly and one of her "babies"... she's been amazing in this last month taking care of 2 little puppies Ton found abandoned in the forest...she's learning lots about sacrificial love...and we 've been learning with her ...wow...she hardly slept the first weeks...waking up every 2 hours to feed them with sheep milk that she went to pick in our neighbours... wow, she's amazing !!!
+Carly and one of her "babies"... she has been amazing in this last month taking care of 2 little puppies Ton found abandoned in the forest...she's learning a lot about sacrificial love...and we 've been learning with her ...wow...she hardly slept the first weeks...waking up every 2 hours to feed them with sheep´s milk that she went to collect from our neighbours... she's amazing !!!

 here, with the one she's keeping for herself !!!

-Just before olive picking we had with us an amazing group from Ywam Scotland...
-Tim who has been last year during the prayer week brought with him a funny group...at least by the names they would call themselves you will think they're funny...
-Ling-Ling, Din-Ding, Bo-Bo, Bug and Jeff (which was sometimes George as well) ... eh, eh,eh...
+Just before the olive picking we had with us an amazing group from Scotland...
+Tim, who was last year with us during the prayer week, brought with him a funny group...at least by the names they would call themselves you will think they're funny...
+Ling-Ling, Din-Ding, Bo-Bo, Bug and Jeff (which was sometimes George as well).

-me, carly and Christian carrying stones on our "super car"...well, he's not so "super" at the moment as you know... it was useful !!!
+me, Carly and Christian carrying stones on our "super car"...well, he's not so "super" at the moment as you know... but it was so useful !!!

-ton, the "chef"... he went now to India to meet with some old friends, but will be back in December... he's our favourite cook ... as he says he's too old to carry stones !!!
-Thanks Ton !!!
+Ton, the "chef"... he is in India now, meeting with some old friends, and he will be back in December... he's our favourite cook ... he's too old to carry stones, he said !
+Thanks Ton !

 Breaking the floor in the kitchen...me and Bug handled it !!! strong women !!! full power !!!

-Tim finishing the kitchen floor... great job brother Tim !!! and all the others of course who made the cement, even in the dark...
+Tim finished the kitchen floor... great job brother Tim ! great job everyone who was mixing cement, even in the dark, so it would be finished...

 Jeff preparing the floor outside...

 I hope I don't take so long to write next time... sorry about that...
-I also started my "winter" season... so is time to recluse and be more introspective... so , don't worry if I keep some silence ..
+I also started my "winter" season... so it is time to recluse and be more introspective... don't worry if I keep some silence ..
 I need that at the moment !!!

 05 October 2008